INDIVIDUAL COMPETITIVE ANALYSIS IN B2B AND INDUSTRY

 These or similar questions are systematically researched as part of an individual competitive analysis and compiled into a meaningful competitive report.

-OUR SYSTEMATIC APPROACH TO COMPETITOR ANALYSIS
+OUR SYSTEMATIC APPROACH TO COMPETITIVE ANALYSIS

-MEYER INDUSTRY RESEARCH offers customized competitive analyses for automotive, mechanical engineering, electronics, energy, and other technology-driven industries.
+MEYER INDUSTRY RESEARCH offers customized competitive analyses for automotive, mechanical engineering, electronics, energy and other technology-driven industries.

 Click on the project examples to learn more about some recent competitive analyses:

 Autonomous delivery robots deliver packages or groceries fully automatically.
-The market for autonomous delivery robots is currently in a pilot phase, with numerous providers experimenting with electric delivery vehicles.
+The market for autonomous delivery robots is currently in a pilot phase, with numerous providers experimenting with these electric delivery vehicles.
 Both large logistics companies and technology specialists are developing vehicle concepts and testing them in initial applications.
 For our client, we conducted a comprehensive competitive analysis of international manufacturers of electric delivery robots, examining their strengths and weaknesses.

 For a newly developed software and hardware solution for encrypting critical business emails, we analyzed the competitive landscape and the positioning of key competitor solutions.
-Based on this analysis, we were able to secure an investor for further development of the technology.
+Based on this analysis, we were able to secure an investor for the further development of the technology.

-For our client, we conducted a competitive analysis of the market for home energy management systems in Europe, identified the leading competitors and technology providers, and derived acquisition and market entry options for our client from the competitive analysis.
+For our client, we conducted a competitive analysis of the market for Home Energy Management Systems in Europe, identified the leading competitors and technology providers, and derived acquisition and market entry options for our client from the competitive analysis.

 Excursus: Porter's Five Forces, an important method for analyzing the competitive intensity and attractiveness of a market